willmon16/Weekly-Sessions/README.md

 ### How to sync:
 There are two help guides that make this a straighforward process (assuming all above went well.)

+1. To protect your current work:
+    a.
+Save and close all documents.
+    b.
+Put them in a branch (if you haven't already) - so instead of saving the work in master, put it in "Working Directory"

+        $ git checkout -b "Working_Directory"

-1. First configure your fork to sync with the Physics-PacU repo: https://help.github.com/articles/configuring-a-remote-for-a-fork/ So for my fork I typed:
+2. Now configure your fork to sync with the Physics-PacU repo: https://help.github.com/articles/configuring-a-remote-for-a-fork/ So for my fork I typed:

         $ git remote add upstream https://github.com/Physics-PacU/Weekly-Sessions.git

-2. Now get the updated files from the Physics-PacU repo: https://help.github.com/articles/syncing-a-fork/ So for my fork I typed:
+3. Now get the updated files from the Physics-PacU repo: https://help.github.com/articles/syncing-a-fork/ So for my fork I typed:

         $ git fetch upstream
         $ git merge upstream/master

-3. Since I won't change any of the question / answer boxes (just the occasional instruction), git will be able to merge your answers and my questions.
+4. Since I won't change any of the question / answer boxes (just the occasional instruction), git will be able to merge your answers and my questions.
 Next week, you should be able to seamless fetch Weekly Session 3 from upstream!